-If during the study you start to feel unwell (e.g., if you feel anxious or depressed, or if you have a fever), you should speak to your parents/carers and contact your local care providers (e.g., your GP or paediatrician).
+If during the study you start to feel unwell (e.g., if you feel anxious or depressed, or if you have a fever), you should contact your local care providers (e.g., your GP).
 The research team provide specialist treatment for ME/CFS but cannot provide treatment for other problems you may have.

 If you do contact the research team about other concerns (e.g., feeling anxious or depressed), the research team will do their best to help.
 If they feel it's appropriate, they may pass the information on to your local care providers and try to inform you of other services which may help you.
 The research team may not be able to reply to your queries straight away.
-This is why you should always speak to your parents/carers and contact your GP if you have any concerns.
+This is why you should always contact your GP if you have any concerns.